7 Awesome Things to Do With Kids At Lane Cove National Park

 Located just 20 mins North West of the Sydney CBD, Lane Cove National Park is undoubtedly Sydney’s best kept secret bushland that straddles the peaceful Lane Cove River, extending from East Ryde in the south to Pennant Hills in the north.
 We love that amid the chaos of metropolitan life, families both young and old can find solace and adventure in this reserve.

-The National Park has almost 40 picnic areas, two beautifully maintained children’s playgrounds and even camping grounds for the beginner and veteran family campers.
+The National Park has numerous picnic spots, two beautifully maintained children’s playgrounds and even camping grounds for the beginner and veteran family campers.
 Whether you choose to head on to Lane Cove National Park for a day trip or a family weekender, you’ll want to be sure to do at least one of these awesome seven activities.

-The park’s also has numerous historic sites which are best explored along the self-guided Heritage walk.
+The park also has numerous historic sites which are best explored along the self-guided Heritage walk.
 Plan ahead by picking up a brochure from the park office in Lindfield during the week.

 Wherever you are in Lane Cove National Park, you’ll definitely be greeted by the curious sounds and sights of the park’s natives.
+Keep your eyes peeled for the shy brown antechinus (pictured above)!
 Catch kookaburras and colourful lorikeets flitting between the trees, the Eastern water dragon slithering about the river, brush turkeys darting about or swamp wallabies lurking by the bush.
 There’s no end to the amazing wildlife and flora the kids can discover.
 Be sure to bring along binoculars for birdwatching.

 This park is rated one of our favourite family camping spots especially for beginners.
 You have a choice of caravan park, cabins or luxurious nature accommodation (see glamping option below).
 The caravan park campgrounds in itself is incredibly well-equipped with a camp kitchen, recreation room, laundry, and electric barbecues, a shaded swimming pool for cooling off when the weather is hot and a smaller paddling pool for littler guests.
 What more could you ask!